Chambre noire

 Chambre noire was a French television show dedicated to photography.
-The show was broadcast between 1961-1969.
+The show was broadcast between 1961 and 1969.

 Premise

 Chambre noire was presented by Michel Tournier and Albert Plécy.
 The show was directed by Claude Fayard.
-Each episode lasted between 28 to 40 minutes where notable photographers were interviewed about the artform of photography which was illustrated with photographs and films.
-53 episodes were broadcast on channel ORTF which were released on monthly basis.
+Each episode lasted between 28 and 40 minutes, where notable photographers were interviewed about the artform of photography which was illustrated with photographs and films.
+Fifty-three episodes were broadcast on channel ORTF, which were released on a monthly basis.